These preferences are general settings for your system.

 Asks: When editing notices and slips show the ___ notices and slips by default.

 logged in library’s

-This preference controls the default value in the branch pull down found at the top of the Notices & slips tool.
+This system preference controls the default value in the library pull down found at the top of the notices and slips tool.

 Default: all libraries

 Asks: When editing overdue notice/status triggers show the ___ rules by default.